 - Integrations outside of WordPress

-- Triggers and capabilities of the tool overall aren't done yet
+- Triggers and capabilities of the tool overall aren't done yet because it's still relatively new.

 The Verdict and How to Decide